huhuman/crack-segmentation/README.md

 # STOA Deep Learning Segmentation Model on Crack Images
 ![demo](https://github.com/huhuman/crack-segmentation/blob/master/demo/result.png?raw=true)
 ## Introduction
-This repo can provide those who wants to devlop the automation in inspection with a strong foundation for crack identification.
-Based on [Detectron2](##Reference), we had implemented two well-know algorithms of image segmentation, [Mask R-CNN](##Reference) and [DeepLabv3+](##Reference).
+This repo can provide those who wants to devlop the automation in inspection with a benchmark of crack identification.
+Based on [Detectron2](##Reference), we had implemented two well-known algorithms of image segmentation, [Mask R-CNN](##Reference) and [DeepLabv3+](##Reference).
 Furthermore, a limited dataset combining public sources and our own sources is also open to reproduce our work, and the pre-trained weights are also available for any extended application.
 The detail of code usage (e.g. how to train/fine-tune a model, predict an image, evaluate the performance) is well-documented in the below.

 **The following shows publications based on the repository**
-* EWSHM2020
+* Hsu, S. H., Chang, T. W., & Chang, C. M. (2020, July).
+Concrete Surface Crack Segmentation Based on Deep Learning.
+In European Workshop on Structural Health Monitoring (pp. 24-34).
+Springer, Cham.
 * IPC-SHM-P1

 If this repo helps your work, pls [:star2: Cite us! :star2: ](#Citation)